QUARE: Quality-Aware Requirements Analysis through Multi-Agent Dialectical Negotiation: Threats to Validity

 \subsection{External Validity}

-The evaluation covers five case studies across safety-critical, financial, and information-management domains, though this may not capture the full range of RE scenarios.
+The evaluation covers five benchmark systems across safety-critical, financial, and information-management domains, though this may not capture the full range of RE scenarios.
 The AD case was constructed from public industrial documentation.
 As reimplementations may not perfectly replicate original behavior, results on MARE and iReDev should be interpreted as reflecting best-effort reconstruction.
 Reliance on a single LLM (\texttt{gpt-4o-mini}) limits generalizability.